 Reports may be made anonymously, but formal disciplinary action may not be based solely on the anonymous report.

-Century Community Charter School requires the principal or the principal’s designee to be responsible for determining whether an alleged act constitutes a violation of this policy.
+Century Community Charter School requires the principal, or the principal’s designee, to be responsible for determining whether an alleged act constitutes a violation of this policy.
 In so doing, the principal or the principal’s designee shall conduct a prompt, thorough, and complete investigation of each alleged incident.
 The investigation is to be completed within three school days after a report or complaint is made.
 The parents of the students involved shall receive written notice from the school on the outcome of the investigation (in compliance with current privacy laws and regulations).
 All reports on instances of bullying and/or harassment must be recorded by the school for annual data review.

-Century Community Charter School prohibits reprisal or retaliation against any person who reports an act of bullying or harassment or cooperates in an investigation.
+Century Community Charter School prohibits reprisal or retaliation against any person who reports an act of bullying or harassment, or cooperates in an investigation.
 The consequences and appropriate remedial action for a person who engages in reprisal or retaliation shall be determined by the administrator after consideration of the nature, severity, and circumstances of the act.

 The school district shall incorporate information regarding the policy against harassment or bullying into each school employee training program and handbook.